nandk4552/koinx_smartinterviews/README.md

 # Koinx Assessment - Node.js, Expres js & MongoDB
-This project is a Node.js application that fetches cryptocurrency data (price, market cap, and 24-hour change) only for Bitcoin, Matic, and Ethereum using CoinGecko API and stores it in a MongoDB database.
+##### This project is a Node.js application that fetches cryptocurrency data (price, market cap, and 24-hour change) only for Bitcoin, Matic, and Ethereum using CoinGecko API and stores it in a MongoDB database.
 The data is updated every 2 hours through a cron job.
 It also provides APIs to fetch the latest cryptocurrency data and calculate the standard deviation of the price over the last 100 records.

 ==================================================
 ## Features

 - Fetches cryptocurrency data for Bitcoin, Matic, and Ethereum every 2 hours using a cron job.

--Provides APIs to:
+- Provides APIs to:
     - Get the latest price, market cap, and 24-hour change for a cryptocurrency.
     - Calculate the standard deviation of the price for the last 100 records of a cryptocurrency.

 ===================================================
 ## API Endpoints